Carlosokumu/PesapalHttp/README.md

         go mod tidy

  ## Building an Http Web server on a configurable tcp port
+ The server is basically started by running the command `go run main.go (portnumber)`